gear-foundation/gear-wiki/docs/examples/Gaming/racingcars.md

     self.msg_id_to_game_id.insert(msg_id, player);
 }
 ```

-We receive messages from the machine contract in `handle_reply()`, where the game state also changes depending on what move the bot has made.
+Messages from the machine program are received in the `handle_reply()` function, and the game state changes based on the bot's move.

 ```rust title="car-races/src/lib.rs"
 #[no_mangle]